 Using 2D Data to Drive 3D Models

-Whether you’re working in a mixed 2D/3D environment, revieve 2D drawings from clients, or you want to update your older models to new Inventor files, the DWG Underlay tool gives you the best of both worlds so you can design however is easiest for you.
+Whether you’re working in a mixed 2D/3D environment, reviewing 2D drawings from clients, or you want to update your older models to new Inventor files, the DWG Underlay tool gives you the best of both worlds so you can design however is easiest for you.

-Importing to Inventor
+Importing AutoCAD drawings to Inventor

-After giving an overview of the DWG Underlay tool, Nathan starts by showing how to import your DWG file and the best practices to prepare your drawing.
+After giving an overview of the DWG Underlay tool, Nathan starts by showing how to import your DWG file and the best practices to prepare your AutoCAD drawings.
 Once the drawing is prepared you can see how to use this geometry to create a sketch in Inventor using your data for each plane and create a 3D model.

 Nathan also covers how you can use the DWG geometry and combine it with regular Inventor type features like Holes and Patterns.
 You can also use the original DWG dimmensions in your Inventor drawings to speed up your documentation.
 Finally, we cover how the Inventor model maintains associativity by editing the original DWG and updating the Inventor model with a single click.